ArghyaChatterjee/List-of-Sensor-Interface-with-Nvidia-Jetson/USB Camera/Logitech C9xx & C3xx/README.md

 roslaunch usb_cam usb_cam-test.launch
 ```
 If everything works fine, you will get the image stream and logs in the Terminal.
 The image is displayed using the image_view package in ROS, which is subscribed to the topic called /usb_cam/image_raw.
+## Note:
+Just to remind you of the fact that the camera will open by default with 640x480 resolution.
+If you want the camera to open at different resolution than the one mentioned here (i.e 1280x720 or 1920x1080), just navigate to the 'usb_cam-test.launch' file inside 'usb_cam' package  & change the resolution accordingly.
+2 things to remember during the change:
+1. Every USB cam supports discrete set of resolutions & not any arbitary number.
+Please see which discrete set of resolutions they support in corresponding brands documents. ( like C310 supports 640x480 & 1280x720 where as C930e supports 640x480, 1280x720 & 1920x1080)
+2. If the resolution during opening a camera changed, the camera calibration file (head_camera.yaml) inside ~/.ros/camera_info directory should be changed accordingly.